She's Got Everything (song)

-"She's Got Everything" is a song written by Ray Davies and released by English rock band the Kinks.
-It first appeared as the B-side of the Kinks' 1968 single, "Days".
+"She's Got Everything" is a song written by Ray Davies and released by the English rock band the Kinks.
+It first appeared as the B-side of the Kinks' 1968 single "Days".

 The track was covered by the Romantics on their self-titled debut album.

 Background

 "She's Got Everything" was recorded in February 1966 (with possible overdubs on the song done in 1968) during the Face to Face sessions.
 However, the song was not used for that album (nor its follow-up, Something Else by The Kinks), and was left unreleased.
-However, two years later in 1968, The Kinks were forced to rush-release another single, "Days" (originally intended to be an album track on The Kinks Are the Village Green Preservation Society), after their previous single, "Wonderboy", under-performed.
+However, two years later in 1968, the Kinks were forced to rush-release another single, "Days" (originally intended to be an album track on The Kinks Are the Village Green Preservation Society), after their previous single, "Wonderboy", under-performed.
 "She's Got Everything" was then salvaged from their previously unreleased tracks to be used as the B-side.
 The track was also to be the opening track of the unreleased Four More Respected Gentlemen U.S. album.

-In his 33 and 1/3 book, Andy Miller states: "Ray Davies' [sic] decision to release it when and how he did is interesting.
+Andy Miller states: "Ray Davies' [sic] decision to release it when and how he did is interesting.
 In the summer of 1968, despite having many more recent Kinks tracks to choose from, he selected a song that, even when it was recorded, must have sounded old-fashioned.
 The track listing for The Kinks Are the Village Green Preservation Society was still in flux, and it is clear that Davies did not want to waste any potential candidates for the finished album as b-sides."

 Lyrics and music

 "She's Got Everything" sees the singer saying that he's "got a girl who's oh so good", saying that "she's got everything".
 He says that "all other guys just stand and stare" and that he "ain't got a dime but she don't care" (however, he also mentions "I don't need money 'cause I got everything that I could want").
 "And I can't live without her love", he also says.

 The track is sung by Ray Davies, with backing vocals from other members of the band.
-The song also features a guitar solo by lead guitarist Dave Davies described by Miller as "both timeless and utterly ridiculous."
+The song also features a guitar solo by lead guitarist Dave Davies described by Miller as "both timeless and utterly ridiculous".

-"She's Got Everything" is more closely related to The Kinks' early garage rock, with its guitar driven style and simple lyrics.
-Miller called the track a "knowing pastiche of the sound formerly made by the group."
+"She's Got Everything" is more closely related to the Kinks' early garage rock, with its guitar driven style and simple lyrics.
+Miller called the track a "knowing pastiche of the sound formerly made by the group".